linked-db/linked-ql/README.md

 ## Linked QL API

-This is a quick overview of the Linked QL API.
+Here's for a quick overview of the Linked QL API.

 Here we talk about the `client.query()` method in detail along with other Linked QL APIs that essentially let us do the same things possible with `client.query()`, but this time, programmatically.